PrestaShop/docs/src/content/1.7/modules/concepts/hooks/_index.md

 $this->registerHook('displayAtSpecificPlace');
 ```

-If the hook "displayAtSpecificPlace" doesn't exist, PrestaShop will create it for you.
+If the hook "displayAtSpecificPlace" doesn't exist, PrestaShop will create it for you but be carefull : this will also plug the current module to the hook.